AidanCurley/AidanCurley/README.md

 ## 👋 Hi, I’m Aidan.
 Thanks for stopping by.

 I’m interested in all things code, and am currently undertaking an MSc in Computer Science at the University of Essex.
+I work as a Sofware Engineer, devloping on the Salesforce ecosystem.
 I'm always interested in collaboration, so feel free to get in touch if you have any ideas.